shabnam-codes/FrameToPhrase/README.md

 - Flickr8k — 8,000 images, 5 reference captions each
 - BLEU-4 score (bilingual evaluation understudy)

----
-## Features

-- **End-to-end inference** — upload any image via the browser and get a caption in seconds
-- **Attention mechanism** — the model doesn't just look at the whole image; it focuses on specific regions as it generates each word
-- **Beam search decoding** — uses beam size 3 to explore multiple caption candidates and return the most likely one
-- **Drag-and-drop upload** — the trial page accepts drag-and-drop or file picker input, shows a live image preview, and animates the caption result
-- **Flask REST API** — a clean `/caption` endpoint handles multipart image uploads, validates file type and size, and returns JSON
-- **Responsive frontend** — two-page site: an editorial landing page and a focused upload/caption interface

----
 ## The Process

 **1. Preprocessing**